KyrneDev/websocket/README.md

 # Websocket by Kyrne

 ## About

-Websockets is replacement for flarum/pusher, it's a locally hosted version that functions identically.
-Pusher can get very expensive for large forums, and can cause a serious headache if your must comply with GDPR.
+Websockets is a replacement for flarum/pusher, it's a locally hosted version that functions identically.
+Pusher can get very expensive for large forums and can cause a serious headache if you must comply with GDPR.
 This websocket implementation is completely PHP based, no need to install extra software or tools.

 ## Extension Compatibility